seapagan/github-changelog-md/docs/ci.md

 $ poe zizmor
 ```

-Zizmor is pinned as a development dependency and the dedicated hosted workflow
+Zizmor is pinned as a development dependency, a Prek hook, and in the dedicated
-pins the same CLI version.
-Keep these versions synchronized when updating it.
+hosted workflow.
+Keep all three versions synchronized when updating it.
+The Poe
-Collection is deliberately restricted to `workflows,actions` because the
+task and hosted workflow restrict collection to `workflows,actions` because the
 repository's `.pre-commit-config.yaml` uses Prek's `repo: builtin` extension,
 which is not an upstream pre-commit configuration.
+The Prek hook receives only
+matching workflow and action files directly, so it does not parse the Prek
+configuration.

 Local audits run offline unless a suitable GitHub token is already available
 through `ZIZMOR_GITHUB_TOKEN`, `GH_TOKEN`, or `GITHUB_TOKEN`.
 A read-only token